Loading

 Climate

-The area has a Subpolar oceanic climate (Cfc) with cool summers and cold, very snowy winters; with heavy precipitation throughout the year.
+The area has a Subpolar oceanic climate (Cfc) with cool summers and cold, very snowy winters; with heavy precipitation throughout the year which peaks distinctly in the winter months.
 Climate data are sourced from an altitude of 903 metres (2,963 ft) on the exposed western slopes.
-It receives an average of 47.9 snowy days annually, which occurs in every month of the year.
+It receives an average of 47.9 snowy days annually, which can occur in any month of the year.

 Climate data for Cradle Valley (Waldheim, 1926–1977, rainfall 1917–2009); 903 m AMSL; 41.64° S, 145.94° E